To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 We have had the impression in the past that some borrowers weren’t always especially willing to meet their obligations if it doesn’t suit them, which means unnecessary legal action.

-It’s now spring 2023 and we can already evaluate the benefits of their new standards, as just one loan since then has turned bad.
-That’s far, far fewer than we would have previously expected at this point.
+It’s now 2024 and we can evaluate the benefits of their new standards, as just 12 loans since then have turned bad.
+That’s far fewer than we would have previously expected at this point.
 HNW Lending was great, but now it’s even better.

 Where is it on the risk scale?

 HNW Lending has consistently made a lot of money for its lenders.
-For example, 93% of all loans issued in its first five years up to 2019 already repaid in full.
-Lenders earned over £16 million and suffered losses under £100,000.
+For example, 91% of all loans issued in its first eight years up to 2021 already repaid in full with excellent prospects on the remaining loans from that entire period.

 The P2P lending industry as a whole has been resoundingly profitable for lenders every year since it started in 2005, in stark contrast to the stock market.